Arrested Penza Antifascists Talk about Torture in Remand Prison

 “He Would Check My Pulse by Touching My Neck and Monitor My Condition.”
 Arrested Penza Antifascists Talk about Electric Shock Torture in Remand Prison Basement.

-Ilya Shakursky and Dmitry Pchelintsev, arrested in and charged with involvement in a “terrorist community,” have told their attorneys that Russian Federal Security Service (FSB) officers tortured them in the basement of the city’s remand prison.
+Ilya Shakursky and Dmitry Pchelintsev, arrested in Penza and charged with involvement in a “terrorist community,” have told their attorneys that Russian Federal Security Service (FSB) officers tortured them in the basement of the city’s remand prison.
 Mediazona has decided to publish the story told by Shakursky’s defense counsel and the transcript of what Pchelintsev relayed to his lawyer.

 ••••••••••

 In October 2017, the FSB detained four antifascists in Penza: Yegor Zorin, Ilya Shakursky, Vasily Kuksov, and Dmitry Pchelintsev.
 In early November, they detained Andrei Chernov in Penza, and Arman Sagynbayev, who was in Petersburg at the time.
-All six young men have been accused of involvement in a “terrorist community” (a criminal offense under Article 205.4 Part 2 of the Russian Federal Criminal Code). , the six had established an organization, known as the Network (Set).
+All six young men have been accused of involvement in a “terrorist community” (a criminal offense under Article 205.4 Part 2 of the Russian Federal Criminal Code).
+According to the FSB, the six had established an organization, known as the Network (Set).
 They planned a series of bomb blasts during the presidential election, in March, and the World Cup, in June and July, that would “sway the popular masses in order to subsequently destabilize the political situation [in Russia]” and set off an armed insurrection.

 The Network allegedly had cells functioning in Moscow, Petersburg, Penza, and Belarus [an independent country].
 On January 23, 2018, antifascist Viktor Filinkov was detained in Petersburg, followed two days later by Igor Shishkin.
 Friends and family could not find either of them for over a day.
 A court had remanded both of them in custody as members of the alleged “terrorist community.”

 “All they ever did was learn how to render first aid in field conditions and survive in the woods.
 Is that illegal?”
-Angelina Pchelintseva, Dmitry Pchelintsev’s wife, OVD Info.
+Angelina Pchelintseva, Dmitry Pchelintsev’s wife, asked OVD Info.

 Initially, all the men in custody, except Kuksov, who invoked his right not to incriminate himself, as stipulated by Article 51 of the Russian Constitution, confessed to their alleged crimes.

 Igor Shishkin has not said anything about torture.
 The case file contains a letter written by Shishkin after he was detained.
 It is addressed to Alexander Rodionov, head of the FSB’s Petersburg Office.
 In the letter, Shishkin explains he received all his injuries while playing sports.
 Doctors confirmed Shishkin suffered a fracture to the lower wall of one eye socket, as well as numerous bruises and abrasions.
-Members of the Public Monitoring Commission on Conditions in Places of AAImprisonment who visited Shishkin in a remand prison of numerous traces on his body of what looked like burns from electrical wires.
-Recently, Shishkin a petition to the authorities asking to cooperate with the investigation and requesting a pretrial agreement.
+Members of the Public Monitoring Commission on Conditions in Places of AAImprisonment who visited Shishkin in a remand prison made note of numerous traces on his body of what looked like burns from electrical wires.
+Recently, Shishkin sent a petition to the authorities asking to cooperate with the investigation and requesting a pretrial agreement.

 A Letter by Igor Shishkin from the Remand Prison